braincogsci/mbcs-projects/General/FAQ.md

 - Evaluating the level and feasibility of the research proposal for a research project
 - Joining the Midterm Evaluation of a research project to check the status of the project
-- Cross-validating the report grade for a research project of the complete work for a Literature Thesis
+- Cross-validating the report grade for a research project or the complete work for a Literature Thesis
 - Double-checking the assessment for the projects, before confirming and registering the grade.

 ### I see there is a grading discrepancy of 1 point or more between me and the assessor.
 What do I do?